SAHC Board of Trustees

 Temporary Staff and Interns

-Yael Girard is serving as a project intern at SAHC’s Community Farm in Alexander, NC this fall.
+Yael Girard is serving as Community Farm and Food Assistant at SAHC’s Community Farm in Alexander, NC this fall.
 Yael will work to support trail construction and interpretive signage at the farm, to enhance public education opportunities there.
 Yael is a graduate of Warren Wilson College and spent several years as a river guide in Montana.